ABSTRACT

 The lumped mass idealization in dynamic structural analysis is most effective when a large proportion of the total mass of the structure under study are actually concentrated at a few discrete points.
 In this way, it will simulate, very closely, the dynamic response of the actual structure.
 It is absolutely necessary that a structure be modeled in such a manner that its dynamic behaviour can be evaluated approximately (Smith, 1988).

 The conventional way of transforming a system with distributed mass to a system with lumped masses is by simple statics, as illustrated in fig 1.5 for a simple beam.
 Nodal points 1, 2, 3 … r are selected arbitrarily.
 The beam is treated as series of simply supported structures with points of support occurring at nodes.
-The mass of the beam and the external loads are converted into lumped masses m1, m2, m3 ……. mat the discrete points.
+The mass of the beam and the external loads are converted into lumped masses m1, m2, m3 ……. mr at the discrete points.
 The supporting beam is considered weightless and acts merely as an elastic system supporting the lumped masses

 The lumped mass idealization procedure will be employed in this work to transform members with distributed parameter to members with discrete parameters.
 From fig 1.5, it follows that the mass concentrated at nodal points ‘n’ is given by (Clough and Penzien, 1993):